Proper English language usage

 -- Absolutely dead wrong: --

-"Don't you dare step foot over my threshold!"
+"Don't you dare step foot on my property!"

 Here, the 'step' is a verb with an unequivocally inappropriate